bemurphy/rushover/README.md

 Optional params to the Pushover like `priority` or `title` are passed through.

-Calls to `#notify` will return the parsed JSON response body.
+Calls to `#notify` will return a `Rushover::Response`.
 Pushover app uses :status => 1 for success, 0 for failures.
+The response can be checked for success with `#ok?`, or mined like a plain old hash.

 ## Contributing